GridOPTICS/GridPACK/src/applications/rtpr/README.md

   somewhere else in the system.
 If the voltage is too high, scale generation downward until the violation disappears.
 If the voltage is too low, scale load downward until violation disappears.(?)
-- The contingency represents loss of a generator and there is ???
+- The contingency represents loss of a generator and there is a violation of some type and we do what???

 The generations and load are scaled from between 0 and 100\% of their original values.
 Start by an initial scaling of 10\% of all values for each violation to